 The Project is a culminating applied experience in which students pursue independent research on a business question or issue or problem of concern to industry or the community at large.
 Students are expected to engage with the scholarly debates in the pertinent disciplines, and produce a substantial paper that reflects deep understanding of the topic and competence in the chosen field of study.
-Prerequisite: Senior Standing
+Prerequisite: ENGL217; Senior Standing

-BMKT 300 | Marketing Research
+BMKT 300 Marketing Research

 This course introduces students to marketing research and its role in the marketing decision-making / planning process.
 It provides the necessary skills to address marketing problems and opportunities.
-Applying the marketing research process, students practically learn how to address real-life marketing situations and end the course by preparing a marketing research report.
+Applying the marketing research process, students particularly learn how to address real-life marketing research situations.
+The course will conclude with students submitting a marketing research project in which they gather, screen, analyze, and present data using IBM SPSS© Statistics software.
+Students will learn how to make appropriate interpretations and recommendations based on their analysis.
 Prerequisite: BMKT 200, BADM 250.

-BMKT 305 | Sales Management
+BMKT 305 Sales Management

 Rapidly changing market conditions and customers' expectation are redefining the roles of salespeople and the sales process into a modern framework.
 This course helps students understand and apply practical interpersonal techniques and persuasive communication strategies in the selling process.
-Building and retaining customer value and long-term relationships is a core theme throughout the course.
+The course focuses on value-added techniques that are based on four broad strategic areas.
+The concept of building & retaining customer value and long-term relationship will be integrated throughout the course.
 Prerequisite: BMKT 200.

-BMKT 310 | Consumer Behavior
+BMKT 310 Consumer Behavior

-This course is an introduction to the world of consumer behavior.
-Students explore how perceptions, learning, memory, personality, and attitudes influence consumption behavior; how consumption changes during one's life cycle; and how powerful cultural and subcultural factors influence consumers.
+This course introduces students to the theories and concepts of consumer behavior.
+Students explore how perceptions, learning, memory, personality, and attitudes influence consumption behavior; how consumption changes during one's life cycle; and how powerful cultural and sub-cultural factors influence consumers.
 Application of theories and case studies analysis are employed throughout the course.
 Prerequisite: BMKT 200

-BMKT 405 | Customer Relationship Management
+BMKT 405 Customer Relationship Management